Mohamad Shalaby

 Study of how mass ratio variations affect shock dynamics and particle acceleration.

-Read Paper View Simulation
+Read Paper (ApJL) View Simulation

 Shock Obliquity Dependence